Zehaos/MobileNet/README.md

 > The code of this subject is largely based on SqueezeDet & SSD-Tensorflow.

-> I'm appreciated if you could feed back some bugs.
+> I would appreciated if you could feed back some bugs.

 ## Trouble Shooting